-Before we jump into the spiel that sounds like something from a support group for book hoarders, let me clue you in to some back story.
+Before we jump into the spiel that sounds like something from a support group for book hoarders, let me clue you in to some backstory.

-I was that weird kid, you know, who brought stacks of ten plus books with them almost everywhere they went.
+I was that weird kid, you know, who brought stacks of ten-plus books with them almost everywhere they went.
 (Much to my parents’ irritation.)
 This book obsession only got worse over the years, made more so given the fact that I spent a lot of time writing as a kid.
 When my father got me to read The Lord of the Rings, my addiction to books was sealed.

 My reading journeys have taken me into a number of genres, but the works that have stuck with me through my life are: Tolkien’s, The Chronicles of Thomas Covenant the Unbeliever, American Gods, The Lone Ranger and Tonto Fistfight in Heaven, God’s 15 Minutes, A Canticle For Leibowitz, and pretty much any anthology edited by Ellen Datlow.

 It was only until some time later that I realized just how much books would come to bear over the course of my life.
 I got my associate’s in psychology, and when I realized that wasn’t for me, I switched gears to getting my bachelor’s in writing from the University of Pittsburgh.
 Much of what I have learned about language and effective world-building comes from my time in that program.
-Most recently I’ve finished my master’s in publishing from The George Washington University.
+Most recently, I finished my master’s in publishing from The George Washington University.